f5businessdevelopment/bigipworkshop/docs/ex5.md

 to the JSON, make sure it looks like https://github.com/f5businessdevelopment/BIG-IP-Configs-to-AS3-with-Terraform/blob/8159c8f05d1bbc5c22a215c49eb05fdf882ccff5/AS3/vs_tc2.json#L1
 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/cbd2f0b2-b71d-4545-a93d-699ce2955f34)

 Now, let's review the Terraform file we will be deploying.
 This file utilizes the BIG-IP Terraform provider and the "bigip_as3" Terraform resource.
 This resource will use the "vs_tc1.json" file you just converted.
 I have a pre-converted version of this file for you, so you can choose to use either that one or your own conversion.
+You need to save the file with some name
 Terraform Configuration Documentation

 Cloud Configuration: